Chris Emoghene has thirteen years banking experience across public sector,…

 Mr. Ovie did not have any difficulty in turning down a seemingly great proposal which a novice would have jumped at without crunching the numbers, only to realize his folly way too late.
 Mr. Ovie did a mental calculation!
 Now let’s look at why he turned down the offer, using: first, simple ratio analysis; and then, other considerations.

-For the property at Udu (A), let's consider its best case scenario as a rental property: annual rent of N250,000 per flat.Therefore, yearly rentals will be 12 flats X N250,000 (assuming every flat is occupied) = N3,000,000.00.
-Therefore, time it will take to recoup initial investment using today's value is 70million/3million = 23.3 years
+For the property at Udu (A), let’s consider its best-case scenario as a rental property: annual rent of N250,000 per flat.Therefore, yearly rentals will be 12 flats X N250,000 (assuming every flat is occupied) = N3,000,000.00.
+Therefore, the time it will take to recoup the initial investment using today’s value is 70million/3million = 23.3 years

 From the figures above, it is very obvious why Mr. Ovie turned down the proposal.
-When stretched even further, say one invested in two 4-bedroom duplexes at Bendel Estate, with N60 million one will get same annual return (worse case) as N70 million invested in Udu (best case).
-This is without considering annual maintenance cost, having to worry about so many tenants, and security concern, which are of course higher for the investment in Udu.
+When stretched even further, say one invested in two 4-bedroom duplexes at Bendel Estate, with N60 million one will get the same annual return (worse case) as N70 million invested in Udu (best case).
+This is without considering annual maintenance cost, having to worry about so many tenants, and security concerns, which is of course higher for the investment in Udu.

 By understanding his numbers and ratios, Mr. Ovie was able to save his company and himself a lot of stress.

 In the same vein, every MSME operator/entrepreneur needs a fair knowledge of some basic financial ratios for sound decision-making for business success.
 These ratios will among other things help you to assess the profitability, liquidity, leverage, and efficiency of a part or the whole business.
 I will attempt to discuss some of the basic ratios and their application in business decision-making in subsequent paragraphs.